Tools and codes and ciphers list including symbols (glyphes) with direct links to pages to decrypt/encrypt with them.

 Example: Braille ⠃⠗⠁⠊⠇⠇⠑

 dCode retains ownership of the "Symbols Cipher List" source code.
-Any algorithm for the "Symbols Cipher List" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Symbols Cipher List" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Symbols Cipher List" or any other element are not public (except explicit open source licence like Creative Commons).
+Any algorithm for the "Symbols Cipher List" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Symbols Cipher List" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Symbols Cipher List" or any other element are not public (except explicit open source licence).
 Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.

 Reminder: dCode is an educational and teaching resource, accessible online for free and for everyone.